lucalisti/Slot-Machine--Python-/README.md

-Simple 3 Reel Slot Machine made entirely with Python
+Simple 3 Reel Slot Machine made entirely with Python.

-I plan to work on this project overtime and eventually make a UI for it
+Can simply run in your terminal by calling main.

+Deposit funds and change bet amount / lines.